 Unfortunately, the train wasn’t generating enough revenue, so it is currently no longer running.

-My biggest regret when visiting Puebla was not making it to 2 archaeological ruins: Cacaxtla and Xochitecatl.
-I was running out of time on my visa and there was a lack of information on how to get to the ruins.
-If you have made it to them, let me know what you think in the comment section below.
+My biggest regret when visiting Puebla was not making it to the archaeological ruins of Cacaxtla.
+I was running out of time on my visa, and there was a lack of information on how to get to the ruins.
+If you have made it to them, let me know your thoughts in the comment section below.

-The capital of the Olmeca-Xicalanca people, Cacaxtla is famous for its vibrantly colorful murals.
-Few murals from ancient Meso-America have survived, so having a chance to see some in person is quite special.
+The capital of the Olmeca-Xicalanca people, Cacaxtla is famous for its colorful murals.
+Few murals from ancient Meso-America have survived, so seeing some in person is quite special.

 Other murals depict human figures from different cultures (Mixtecs, Maya, Teotihuacan).